August, 2020 Update:

 It’s been eight years since we originally published this blog, and customer & partner portals are still a confusing (and sometimes controversial) topic in the Salesforce ecosystem.
 In recent years we have utilized new strategies to help companies engage with customers and partners through online portals.
 Using more flexible community licenses, bulk logins, WordPress, web components, and other technologies, we’ve been able to connect the dots between the data you store in Salesforce and what customers/partners expect from an online experience in 2020.
-If you’re interested in building a customer or partner portal, send us a note and we’ll help walk you through the options.
+If you’re interested in building a customer or partner portal – or need to transition off of a legacy portal – send us a note and we’ll help walk you through the options.

 A Customer Portal Doesn’t Have to be Expensive!